anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 c = Type <(cap)ability | (pm)>
 d = Serial Number

-A spreadsheet in the artefact repository maintains the list of assigned identifiers, along with their respective descriptions and and the next available identifier, globally across all chapters of the RM.
+A spreadsheet in the artefact repository maintains the list of assigned identifiers, along with their respective descriptions and the next available identifier, globally across all chapters of the RM.
 > To-Do: Create tracking ss and add link here

 <a name="4.1.1"></a>